Our recommendations on the best travel books for San Francisco

 Moon Guide: Monterey & Carmel

-For some reason, not many of the traditional guidebook series have a dedicated book for Monterey and Carmel.
+For some unfortunate reason, not many of the traditional guidebook series have a dedicated book for Monterey and Carmel.
 The Monterey Peninsula is truly a wonderful part of the country, with beautiful redwoods, incredible ocean views, wineries, world-class golf, great restaurants, and some cool literary history.
 Our recommendation for the best guidebook is the Moon Guide, often a good choice as a very personal and helpful guide for smaller lesser-known places.